 Welcome Forest Hills high-risers!
-We are a vital and diverse community of 30 (and soon to be 31) high-rises, consisting of 17 apartment buildings, 10 condominiums and 3 cooperatives.
-And we even have one low-rise garden apartment community in our midst.
+We are a vital and diverse community of 31 high-rises, consisting of 18 apartment buildings, 10 condominiums and 3 cooperatives.
+We even have one low-rise garden apartment community in our midst.

 - North - Bordered by Nebraska Avenue, includes Archstone Connecticut Heights and the Ellicott House.